danbider/danbider.github.io/content/publication/minions/index.md

 ---
-title: "LoRA Learns Less and Forgets Less"
+title: "Minions: Cost-efficient Collaboration Between On-device and Cloud Language Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here